 My primary job is a Financial Advisor which I love, but use photography as a way to relax, unwind and release my creativity.

 I've always loved taking pictures, and I am always the one in the family that's left behind everyone else whilst I try to find the angle and composition I want.
 But, you can never have too many memories right?
 Even whilst taking photos with my smartphone I have always had a passion for capturing things in my own style and editing them to my own taste.
 With my family and friends constantly telling me that I do take a good photo and with a passion to learn more and to improve further back in 2020, I took the plunge and invested in some decent gear.
-Thats not to say that I will stop using my iPhone 15 Pro as if I am out and about as this can also yield some beautiful images.
+Thats not to say that I will stop using my iPhone as if I am out and about as this can also yield some beautiful images.

 I enjoy photographing a wide variety of subjects. from landscapes and people to pets and cars.
 I am constantly learning new techniques and ways to create and with so much to learn its going to keep me happy for many years to come, and who knows where it will take me.